Hypoallergenic Mattress Guide – Best Mattresses for Allergies and Asthma

 Synthetic memory foam and latex mattresses contain harsh chemicals, such as VOCs, heavy metals, and flame retardants.
 While these chemicals technically protect your bed from pests, they still trigger allergic reactions and asthma attacks.

-You may experience itchy skin, rashes, runny nose, and difficulty breathing while using a synthetic mattress or pillows.
+You may experience itchy skin at night, along with rashes, runny nose, and difficulty breathing while using a synthetic mattress or pillows.

 Amerisleep’s Hypoallergenic Mattresses